mcknijak/mtg-bulk-pricing/README.md

 - **Cause**: Invalid or incorrect set code (though case doesn't matter)
 - **Solution**: Verify set codes at [Scryfall Sets](https://scryfall.com/sets).
 You can use any capitalization: `mh3`, `MH3`, or `Mh3` all work.

+### File Format Not Detected

+**Problem:** Script doesn't recognize your file format
+**Solutions:**
+- For Archidekt text exports: Make sure format includes `(SET)` in parentheses
+- For Moxfield text exports: Same requirement - `(SET)` must be present
+- For CSV files: Check that you have a header row with column names
+- If all else fails: Convert to standard format using `|` delimiters

+### Cards Not Found from Archidekt/Moxfield Export

+**Problem:** Some cards show "Not Found"
+**Possible causes:**
+- Set code in parentheses might be non-standard
+- Card name might include special characters that need cleaning **Solution:** Check the card on Scryfall.com to verify set code and exact name

 ## API Information